Amparo de Gata & Gabriela Bonomo on the Freedom to Act [Portuguese with English subtitles]

 “There is a power in what we might feel is lacking.
 And when we feel that something is lacking there might be a pain that comes with that.
 It is understandable that we may want to fill the pain and talk the occurrence away from our heart.
 The suggestion I am making is to lean into the experience we are having.
 We may find that technique can be helpful in giving this experience a space in us.
 Instead of using technique for being “professional” and pushing our experience away, we are using technique to identify our experience and to work with it.”
 Ragnar Freidank

-For the duration of the course shared housing is available at Barry Butterfield’s B&B in Hudson, walking distance from our work-space.
+For the duration of the course affordable housing is available at Barry Butterfield’s B&B in Hudson, walking distance from our work-space.
 A limited number of shared and single rooms are available; please inquire for details.
-Alternatively, actors may wish to arrange their own housing through airbnb.
-When booking your own accommodations, we recommend you chose a place within walking distance to 360 Warren Street in Hudson, NY.
+Alternatively, actors may wish to arrange their own housing through airbnb, etc. When booking your own accommodations, we recommend you choose a place within walking distance to 360 Warren Street in Hudson, NY.

 If you have additional questions; or you would like more information, please contact us.
 We look forward to hearing from you.